 If the APGAR assessment at 5 minutes gives a score of less than 7, the test is repeated at 5-minute intervals, four more times.
 The persistently low APGAR score at 20 minutes of age is related to high morbidity and mortality rates.

-An infant with a low 5-minute APGAR score has increased relative risk of cerebral palsy over that of an infant with the normal score.
-The risk of poor neurologic outcomes also increases when the APGAR score is 3 or less at 10 to 20 minutes of birth.
+An infant with a low 5-minute APGAR score has increased relative risk of cerebral palsy over that of an infant with a normal score.
+The risk of poor neurologic outcomes also increases when the APGAR score is 3—or less—at 10-to-20 minutes of birth.

 Limitations of APGAR Score

-Apgar score limitations are important to recognize.
-This score is an indication of the physiological condition of the newborn at 1 point in time.
-Certain factors can have an impact on the APGAR score such as:
+APGAR score limitations are important to recognize.
+This score is an indication of the physiological condition of the newborn at one point in time.
+Certain factors can have an impact on the APGAR score, such as:

 Regular transitional variations may also influence the scores.
 It is inappropriate to use an APGAR score alone to diagnose asphyxia.
 Babies rarely get a perfect score on this test.
-It is not a predictor of babies’ future behavior or intellect.
+It is not a predictor of a baby’s future behavior or intellect.

 Low Birth Weight

 When the weight of a baby at the time of birth is less than 2,500 grams, the baby is said to have a low birth weight.
-There is an epidemiological observation that newborns who weigh less than 2,500 g have 20 times more chances to die than those babies who are born with appropriate weight.
+There is an epidemiological observation that newborns who weigh less than 2,500g have a 20 times greater chance to die than those babies who are born with appropriate weight.

 What Causes Low Birth Weight?

-Low birth weight is commonly seen in cases of preterm delivery i.e. birth before 37 weeks of pregnancy.
-The shorter the gestation, the smaller is the baby and higher is the morbidity, disability and death risk.
+Low birth weight is commonly seen in cases of preterm delivery, i.e., birth before 37 weeks of pregnancy.
+The shorter the gestation, the smaller the baby and the higher the morbidity, disability and death risk.

 Complications of Low Birth Weight

-Following are the complications in case of low birth baby:
+Following are the complications in case of a low-birth baby: